 It wasn't as easy to find testers for budget sleeping bags as it was for the premium models.
 Our friends were practically beating down the door to try some of the best 900+ fill power down bags.
 Far fewer were interested in getting their hands on an affordable, 3.5-pound, synthetic model.
 Nevertheless, compromises were reached to ensure that all budget bags were tested in a range of climates by a group of outdoor enthusiasts with a diverse set of interests and experience levels.
-Bags field tested across four Western states at elevations from -150 to 10,000 feet.
+Bags were field-tested across four Western states at elevations from -150 to 10,000 feet.
 Below we discuss how we evaluated each performance metric.

 We tried to limit the number of variables when we evaluated sleeping bag warmth.
 All bags were slept in for at least three nights in the same 48°F room.
 Careful notes were taken to record the warmth of each bag relative to the others.
 Our 1-10 warmth scores reflect this relative warmth.
-In our product reviews, we've also tried to comfort on each bag's warmth in the context of its EN temperature rating.
+In our product reviews, we've also tried to comment on each bag's warmth in the context of its EN temperature rating.

 Measuring weight is pretty straightforward.
 We stripped each bag of its accessory features and included stuff sacks before putting them on the same digital scale.
 All bags that we tested were size longs that are for sleepers up to 6'6".
-Note: the Klymit KSB 35 only comes in one size ("regular") but is long enough for someone up to this height).
+Note: the Klymit KSB 35 only comes in one size ("regular") but it is long enough for someone up to this height.